 Having the ability to offer a wider range of products is always something a company can aspire to and with drop shipping it’s possible.
 You don’t have to worry about different colours or sizes and where they’re all going to be stored, you simply list them on your site and your supplier can deal with the rest.

 Many companies that use drop shipping as a sales strategy work with multiple wholesalers, each of whom will come with different requirements for order processing, billing and shipping.
 This can make things very complicated.
-The gap between selling a product and then getting it shipped can also take longer, as there are many conversations and actions that will take place before it gets sent off.
+The time between selling a product and then getting it shipped can also take longer, as this part is out of your hands and you depend on the supplier to process the order quickly.

 As you never actually handle the products that you are selling, you have no real idea of what they are like.
 Given the manufacturer doesn’t give enough product description that’s of adequate level, you can’t answer general customer enquiries about the products’ dimensions, weight, ease of use and so on, without constantly forwarding their questions to the supplier.
-Lack of information will leave noticeable gaps on your website and this isn’t good for any company – empty information may put a customer off.
+Lack of information and real experience of the product may mean you can provide less useful and unique content on the website which will also harm your SEO.

-You also never know about the availability of a product until a customer purchases it and you find out that it’s out of stock.
-This can be immensely frustrating for customers who are under the impression that they had purchased a product to find out that they actually didn’t.
+If you don’t choose the supplier correctly, you might discover that the product you purchased is out of stock.
+This can typically happen if you use Drop Shipping on Ebay and it’s immensely frustrating for customers who are under the impression that they had purchased a product to find out that they actually didn’t.
 In order to eliminate this problem, an automated system which updates stock availability regularly throughout the day is preferable.
 You could also request an email or phone call from the supplier if the stock has run out.

-Finding great drop shipping products mean they generally will come with competition from other retailers in your sector.
-The margins of drop shipping products can be quite low as many manufacturers charge for the fulfillment service so you have little amount of room to manoeuvre your prices in order to beat your competitors.
+Finding great drop shipping products will often mean you will face competition from fellow retailers in your sector.
+The margins of drop shipping products can be quite low as many manufacturers charge for the fulfilment service so you have a little amount of room to manoeuvre your prices in order to beat your competitors.

 As you can see from the benefits and potential problems, choosing drop shipping is an option that shouldn’t be chosen without major consideration.
 The problems that arise can often be solved just by careful planning and implementation of contact between the seller and the supplier.
 With enough thought, the disadvantages can be avoided.